msrocka/minil/README.md

 ## Building from source
-This is a simple Go project with dependencies to `github.com/google/uuid` and `github.com/msrocka/ld` for generating UUIDs.
+This is a simple Go project with dependencies to `github.com/google/uuid` and `github.com/msrocka/ld`.
 You can build and test it with the following steps when you have Go installed:

 ```bash
 git clone https://github.com/msrocka/minil.git